Anybody can write. Right?

 What's the big deal?

 My place in marketing is to create the content.
 I work with designers, layout artists, content strategists, managing editors and marketing directors.
-I developed my writing, research and interviewing skills during 20 years in journalism, particularly with one very good Pulitzer Prize-winning newspaper, the Providence Journal in Rhode Island.
+I developed my writing, research and interviewing skills during more than 20 years in journalism, particularly with one very good Pulitzer Prize-winning newspaper, the Providence Journal in Rhode Island.

 Over time I’ve co-authored a book on investing entitled Investing Secrets of the Masters, which was published in five languages by McGraw-Hill (if you speak Mandarin I’ll get you a copy); worked with many Wall Street companies as a public relations writer; taught business communications at Boston University and Northeastern University; and opened my own writing shop.

 I have undergraduate degrees from Boston College in communications and history and a master’s degree in journalism from The American University in Washington, D.C.
 If you’re looking for deeper background, I’m the same Bill Donovan that went to Arlington High School in Massachusetts.
 I'm unrelated, however, to Wild Bill Donovan, the World War II master spy or Wild Bill Donovan, a turn-of-the 20th century professional pitcher who once deliberately walked nine straight batters because he was mad at his manager (baseball card above).